 Pope John XXII, a native of Cahors, gave the city a charterhouse and a university plus a scheme of improvements to the river - locks, weirs, watermills and the Pont Valentré.

 Around 1345 the existing ramparts were reinforced and a new defensive barrier was raised to the north of the city - 11 square towers at intervals and two gate towers - completely closing it off.

 Shops and restaurants: In the tightly-packed centre are many restaurants, cafes and small shops.
-Large supermarkets and other stores can be found on the outskirts.
+Many large supermarkets, diy and other stores can be found on the outskirts, in the valleys.